brainloops/mind-os/README.md

 - Attentional control necessary for procedural execution of sequential instructions
 - Input / Output actuators for communicating with other minds
 - Subsystems for handling specialized tasks
-- Reward / inhibitions mechanisms for making adjustments based on new information
+- Reward / inhibitions mechanisms for making adjustments (back propagation) based on new information

-Challenges
+## Fundamental Questions

+- How do you choose the best reward functions (values) to align with?

-How do you load the software into your brain and push updates?
+- How do you load the software into your brain and push continual updates?

-How do you keep the software running throughout the day when you have some many demands on your attention?
+- How do you keep the software running throughout the day and improve it when you have some many demands on your attention?

-How would you stay motivated to continuously improve your minds software?
+- How would you stay motivated to continuously improve your minds software?

+- How you monitor the software for processes that are consuming too many cognitive resources?